grammyjs/website/site/docs/plugins/conversations.md

 :::

-:::warning Missing Type Safety for Arguments
+::: warning Missing Type Safety for Arguments

 Double-check that you used the right type annotations for the parameters of your conversation, and that you passed matching arguments to it in your `enter` call.
 The plugin is not able to check any types beyond `conversation` and `ctx`.